csepankajduet/coursera_html_css_javascript/README.md

 # coursera_html_css_javascript
-All practices and videos(complite will be 2 weeks)
+All practices and videos(complete will be 2 weeks)